Karlos-Eduardo-Mrqs/Python-Journey/README.md

 ---

-## 📚 Models Covered
+## 📚 Modules Covered

-- Introduction to Python
+- **Introduction to Python**
+  First contact with the language, installation and your first scripts.

+- **Language Fundamentals**
+  Learn how to use operators, conditionals, loops and functions.

-- Language Fundamentals
+- **Data Structures**
+  Understand how to organize and manipulate information using lists, tuples, dictionaries, sets and comprehensions.

-*(Other models will be added in the future!)*
+*(Other modules will be added in the future! 🚧)*

 ## 🛠️ Repository Structure